kensthilaire/xrp-applications/driver_station/README.md

 **NOTE: For most typical situations, using the separate WIFI device and running the XRP in STA mode may prove to be easier to manage.**

 ## Configuration
 The xrp_controller.py application supports command arguments that can be used to specify all of the configuration settings, but for convenience a separate config file is supported to allow the configuration to be setup and referenced. `config.json` is a JSON-formatted file containing each of the settable parameters for the application.
-Following is the contents of the configuration file with default settings:
+Following is an example configuration file with the supported configuration elements.

     {
+        "name"       : "XRP-CTRL",
         "controller" : "joystick",
-        "xrp_ipaddr" : "<fill in XRP IP Address>", "port"       : 9999,
         "socket_type": "TCP",
+        "devices"    : [
+            {
+                "name"   : "XRP-1",
+                "ipaddr" : "<XRP IP address>",
+                "port"   : 9999
+            },
+            {
+                "name"   : "XRP-2",
+                "ipaddr" : "<another XRP IP address>",
-        "debug"      : true
+                "port"   : 9999
             }
+        ],
+        "debug"      : false
+    }

+The devices array allows for the specification of a set of XRPs with known IP addresses.
+Each XRP IP address and port can be individually configured.

+**NOTE: Be sure that the config.json file is properly formatted JSON.

+**TIP: Copy the default config.json file to a separate file (e.g. my_config.json), edit the file for the specific configuration and specify this JSON configuration file when invoking the control application (e.g. python xrp_controller.py -c my_config.json).

 ### Configuration Parameter Descriptions
  * controller - must be set to `joystick`.
 Future versions of the application will likely support additional controller types.
  * xrp_ipaddr - used to specify the IP address of the XRP.
 You may remove this parameter if you want to specify the XRP IP address at the command line